ssube/noicejs/README.md

 [![Code Climate](https://codeclimate.com/github/ssube/noicejs/badges/gpa.svg)](https://codeclimate.com/github/ssube/noicejs)

-While the examples use ES6 classes and ES7 decorators, you can simply attach the same properties to your constructor function and noice will happily inject your dependencies.
+While the examples use ES6 classes and ES7 decorators, you can simply call `attachDependencies` on your class or method and noicejs will happily inject your dependencies.

 ## Getting Started
 Consider a `User` class that needs to fetch data from the server, but may be running on the same node or making a network request.

-    import {Inject, Injector, Module} from 'noice';
+    import {Inject, Injector, Module} from 'noicejs';
     import {Server} from './abstract/Server';
     import {NetworkServer} from './network/Server';